Jahfry/Miscellaneous/README.md

 ## Program / Code

-Except when stated otherwise within a file, all machine-interpretable files are freely released under the [Unlicense](UNLICENSE), as a thank you to other free projects.
+Except when stated otherwise within a file, all machine-interpretable files are freely released under the [Unlicense](UNLICENSE).
+Attribution is always welcome but not required.

+This is meant as a thank you to other free projects but also to allow commercial projects to re-use easily.

-Any code files posted here have attribution where required via comment codes.
-For example answers from StackExchange have links to their source.
-You are wholly responsible for verifying you pass attributions along in your comments to match where required.
+***Note about re-use:*** *Any code files posted here have attribution where required via comment codes.
+For example answers from StackExchange have links to their source.* ***You are wholly responsible for verifying you pass attributions along in your comments to match where required.***